Outreach at St Hugh's

-The Outreach Officer also frequently visits schools, and is happy to offer talks for information evenings, sit on question panels, answer questions at Higher Education Fairs, or offer classroom information sessions during the school day.
+The Outreach Officer frequently visits schools, and delivers talks at information evenings, sits on discussion panels, answers questions at Higher Education Fairs, or offers classroom information sessions during the school day.
 They very much welcome the opportunity to work directly with teachers and students, and schools in the Kent region are encouraged to get in touch to arrange a visit or to ask questions.

-More information about the outreach opportunities offered across the University of Oxford can be found on the University’s website.
+More information about opportunities offered across the University of Oxford can be found on the University’s website.